These guidelines are intended to help keep us safe and healthy and to follow current federal, state, and public health guidelines.

-- Examples: Face masks are expected during chapel, moving about dining areas and when not eating, at athletic venues and in classrooms.
+- Examples: Face masks are expected during chapel, at athletic venues and in classrooms.

 Testing and Self Monitoring

-- Students and employees participating in higher-contact activities (e.g., athletics and performing arts) or where social distancing is not possible, will be subject to increased COVID-19 testing.
+- Students and employees participating in higher-contact activities (e.g., athletics and performing arts) or where social distancing is not possible, may be subject to increased COVID-19 testing.